Wakaba2024/Youtube_Channel_Analysis/README.md

 # YouTube Data Analysis in Kenya

 ## 📝 Project Overview
-This project, titled "Data Analysis youtube_videos_EDA Project," is a comprehensive analysis of Kenyan YouTube channels using the YouTube API and Python.
+This project is a comprehensive analysis of Kenyan YouTube channels using the YouTube API and Python.

 The analysis focuses on a range of metrics, including subscriber trends, video content, and audience engagement.
 The goal is to provide insights into channel performance and content effectiveness.